Rhoda: Books

 In 1975, Scholastic Books published All About "Rhoda", a non-fiction paperback about the development of the series and the character.
 The book features interviews with Harper and Groh, and 32 black-and-white photos.
 All About "Rhoda" was referenced in an episode of The Kids in the Hall during a sketch in which the character Buddy Cole (played by Scott Thompson) identified it as the book he would most want to have with him if he was stranded on a desert island.

-Julius C. Burnett wrote Rhoda Revisited, which summarized the series (with a foreword by Valerie Harper) was released by Ju-Ju & Co.
+Julius C. Burnett wrote Rhoda Revisited, which summarized the series (with a foreword by Valerie Harper) and was released by Ju-Ju & Co.
 Entertainment LLC on December 21, 2010.